snagasuri/autodoc-testing/README.md

 • The README.md file was updated with new content, including information about Autodoc and its functionality.
 • The "Latest Update" section was corrected from "Unknown file" to "README.md", indicating that the previous update was not properly recorded.

-**3. Impact on existing documentation:** No significant impact on existing documentation, as the update primarily focuses on introducing the Autodoc project and its features.
+**3. Impact on existing documentation:** No significant impact on existing documentation, as the update primarily focuses on introducing the Autodoc functionality and correcting the "Latest Update" section.

-**4. Additional information:** None.
+**4. Any additional relevant information:** None.

 ---